The House is on summer break, scheduled to return Sept. 15

 Garnett Genuis Conservative Sherwood Park—Fort Saskatchewan, AB

 Mr. Speaker, the fourth petition calls on the House of Commons to pass Bill S-204, a bill currently before the Senate, that deals with forced organ harvesting and trafficking.
-The bill would make it a criminal offence for a person to go abroad and receive an organ without consent.
+The bill would make it a criminal offence for a person to go abroad and receive an organ without the donor's consent.

 Human Organ TraffickingPetitionsRoutine Proceedings